AD-Code/Automation/ansible/nutanix_cluster_baseline/README.md

 Role Variables
 --------------

 This role makes use of the defaults/main.yml to house almost all configurations.
-This role was developed with the following inventory format in use to allow for flexability
+This role was developed with the following inventory format in use to allow for flexability when vars for different scenarios might conflict

 /vars
 	/Location1